The poem “No Men Are Foreign" by James Kirkup

 Antonyms: Give, restore, grant.

-Example: War can dispossess people of their homes.
+Example: War can dispossess families of their homes.

 Synonyms: Pollute, spoil, corrupt.